Valuation Methods for Stocks

 2. Multiplier Model

-In multiplier models, the financial ratios of a company are analyzed and compared to determine the value of the company.
+In multiplier models, the financial ratios of a company are analysed and compared to determine the value of the company.

 Multiplier Models cover multiples based on price and multiples based on comparables.